alindeman/upgradingtorails4/text/10_activeresource.markdown

 ActiveResource [stills exists in the Rails organization on GitHub](http://github.com/rails/activeresource), but as of Rails 4, it is independent from Rails' release cycle.
-It is possible that ActiveResource 4.0.1 could be released independently of Rails 4.0.1, for instance.
+For instance, it is possible that ActiveResource 4.0.1 could be released independently of Rails 4.0.1.

 To continue using ActiveResource, add it explicitly in `Gemfile`: